 Susan Ito began reading at the age of three, and writing stories at the age six.
 She is the author of award-winning memoir, I Would Meet You Anywhere.
 She co-edited the literary anthology A Ghost At Heart’s Edge: Stories & Poems of Adoption.
 Her work has appeared in The Writer, Growing Up Asian American, Choice, Hip Mama, Literary Mama, Catapult, Hyphen, The Bellevue Literary Review, and elsewhere.
 She is a MacDowell colony Fellow, and has also been awarded residencies at The Mesa Refuge, Hedgebrook and the Blue Mountain Center.
 She has performed her solo show, The Ice Cream Gene, around the US.
 Her theatrical adaption of Untold, stories of reproductive stigma, was produced at Brava Theater She is a member of the Writers’ Grotto, and teaches at Mills College/Northeastern University and Bay Path University.
 She was one of the co-organizers of Rooted and Written, a no-fee writing workshop for writers of color.
 She lives in Northern California.

-She will be in conversation with Dominic Lim.
+Susan was in conversation with Dominic Lim.

 The Opening Session featured Ingrid Rojas Contreras, born and raised in Bogotá, Colombia, her memoir, The Man Who Could Move Clouds, was a finalist for the Pulitzer Prize.
 It tells the story of the author's lineage of curanderos, shamans, and ghost whisperers, and her mother, who was the first woman in her family to become a curandera.
 The book won a Medal in Nonfiction from the California Book Awards, was a National Book Award and National Book Critics Circle Award finalist, and was long-listed for a Carnegie Medal in Excellence in Nonfiction.
 It was named a “Best Book of the Year” by TIME, People, NPR, Vanity Fair, Boston Globe, among others.
 Her first novel Fruit of the Drunken Tree was the silver medal winner in First Fiction from the California Book Awards, and a New York Times editor’s choice.
 Her essays and short stories have appeared in the New York Times Magazine, The Cut, and Zyzzyva, among others.
 She lives in California.